Shockwave Therapy in Edmonton

 Focused Vs Radial Shockwave Therapy

 Focused waves can be directed at a minimal point with high intensity and go deeper.
-Radial waves impact a larger but shallower area, which is suitable for treating superficial musculoskeletal issues like tendons.
+Radial waves impact a larger but shallower area, suitable for treating superficial musculoskeletal issues like tendons.
 There has been confusion about the effectiveness of the two different shockwaves.
 The research findings show no significant difference in the effectiveness of these two types of techniques in musculoskeletal conditions.
 When applying the most tolerable energy output within medium intensity ranges, Radial Shockwave has been found effective in pain relief and tissue regeneration in many superficial musculoskeletal conditions with a better, safer overall effectiveness in the treatment.

 What effects to expect from a treatment?